The Climate Crisis and a

 Table of Contents

-The below annotated bibliography provides links to the papers and figures that the Coast Range Association has curated in our research on the Climate Crisis and its impacts on Western Oregon’s forests and communities.
-The bibliography also includes research on the implementation of a Green New Deal in Oregon.
+The bibliography below provides links to some of the papers and figures that the Coast Range Association has used in our research on the Climate Crisis and its impacts on Western Oregon’s forests and communities.
+The bibliography includes research on the Green New Deal and how it could be implemented in Oregon.

-This bibliography is organized by topic section with links to read and download the papers.
+This bibliography is organized by topic section with links to read and download research.
 This is a working bibliography and we will make changes and additions into the future.

 01 – Financial Forestry & Agriculture: